Skip to content Skip to footer

 Erica also pointed out that U.S. manufacturers cannot provide the same production capacity as China: “Even U.S. factories rely on raw materials from abroad.
 “Why should I pay more for a ‘local label’?”
 Her dissatisfaction reflects the sentiment of most small business owners and importers in the U.S. Even American adult toy manufacturers cannot fully detach from global supply chains.
 This is especially true when other countries offer irreplaceable advantages in materials, processes, and production efficiency.”

-Faced with increasing U.S. tariff pressure, the Chinese government and leading platforms quickly responded with a series of policy adjustments and market incentives to stabilize the domestic economy and provide strong support to export companies.
+Against the back drop of heightened US tariff pressure, the Chinese government and the country’s leading platforms accelerated the introduction of a raft of policy changes and market incentives to calm the domestic economy, and to offer strong support to export enterprises.

-- 2018 Trade War Beginning: When the U.S. imposed a 25% tariff on $50 billion of Chinese goods, China retaliated with tariffs on U.S. soybeans, airplanes, and cars, among others.
-This move showed that China would not bow to trade pressure and defended its economic sovereignty.
+• 2018 Trade War Starts: The United States imposed a 25 percent tariff on $50 billion of Chinese goods, and China responded with tariffs on American soybeans, airplanes and cars, among other things.
+This action makes clear that China will not yield to trading pressure or sacrifice the interests of the Chinese people to protect its economy.

-- 2020 U.S. Unilateral Tariffs: When the Trump administration escalated tariffs, China responded by imposing tariffs on U.S. high-tech products like chips, medicines, and auto parts.
-This not only countered tariff pressure but also helped stabilize China’s domestic supply chain.
+• 2020 U.S.-Imposed Unilateral Tariffs : As the United States began raising tariffs, the Chinese responded by raising theirs on American high-tech products, like chips, medicines and auto parts.
+This not only relieved pressure of tariffs but also stabilized China’s domestic supply chain.

-- 2025 Latest Countermeasure: After the U.S. raised tariffs again in 2025, China retaliated by imposing tariffs of up to 25% on certain U.S. consumer and tech products, including high-tech components, agricultural products, and luxury goods.
+• 2025 Latest Countermeasure: After the U.S. lifted tariffs once more in 2025, China retaliated with tariffs of up to 25 percent on some American consumer and technology products, including high-tech components, agricultural products and luxury goods.

 JD’s “Foreign Trade to Domestic Sales” Plan